kaf-lamed-beyt/scheduler/README.md

 You can choose to construct this sentence in any manner that seems appropriate to you.
 The keywords you shouldn't leave out are the name of the bot **@agba-merger**, the **merge**, and your date in **"YYYY-MM-DD** format.

+> ### :warning: the bot isn't completely stable yet.
+So when you schedule a merge request and you find out that the pull request was not merged, that's on me kindly give me time to provide a fix.

+Nevertheless, if you think you have straightforward approach to fix this, please feel free to submit a PR.
 ## Setup

 ```sh